Divorce and Bankruptcy

-Some might ask, “why should I file bankruptcy with my soon to be ex?
+Some might ask, “Why should I file bankruptcy with my soon to be ex?
 Shouldn’t we just do it on our own?”
 The answer to that question is also simple.
-It costs less to file Bankruptcy together.
+It costs less to file bankruptcy together.
 As a married couple (even though you may be separated), you can file one petition.
-That means one attorney’s fee, one court filing fee, etc. By filing together the divorcing couple will not only save a lot of money on the Bankruptcy, but also save on attorney’s fees related to the divorce.
+That means one bankraptcy attorney’s fee, one court filing fee, etc. By filing together, the divorcing couple will not only save a lot of money on the bankruptcy, but also save on attorney’s fees related to the divorce.
 By eliminating the fight, the divorce goes quicker and costs less.
 Bankruptcy is often one of the last things divorcing couple will do together.
 Do not hesitate to contact our Criminal Defense Law Firm from Woburn, Massachusetts.

-For those couples who simply cannot be in the same room together, don’t fear, we can see you separately for most of the meetings.
+For those couples who simply cannot be in the same room together, do not fear, we can see you separately for most of the meetings.